RP6502-VGA

 uint16_t tile_ptr;

-Data is a matrix of tile ids with 0,0 at the top left.
+The data is a matrix of tile IDs, with 0,0 at the top left.

 struct {